jwbowles/airset/README.md

-Experiments with the Raspberry Pi
+Wirelessly controlled distortion pedal with the Raspberry Pi